Welcome to Scala Dei Cellars,

-Scala Dei Cellars were re-founded and introduced the first “modern” Priorat wines.
-This winery went even further launching an ambitious advertising campaign.
-For years, and up to the wine great success of the 90s, Scala Dei Cellars were one of the very few private wineries to bottle Priorat wines.
+Cellers de Scala Dei was re-founded, and introduced the first “modern” Priorat wines.
+This winery went even further by launching an ambitious advertising campaign.
+For years, and up to the great success of the 90s, Cellers de Scala Dei was one of the very few private wineries to bottle Priorat wines.

-After several unsuccessful attempts with the Administration, the owners of Scala Dei Cellars transferred the old Cartoixa ─which had been acquired on an auction in the mid-19th century─ to the Generalitat de Catalunya so that they could start an archaeological renovation while enhancing its tourist attraction.
-From that moment on, Cartoixa has welcomed over 20.000 tourists every year.
+After several unsuccessful attempts with the Administration, the owners of Cellers de Scala Dei transferred the old Cartoixa ─which had been acquired in an auction in the mid-19th century─ to the Generalitat de Catalunya so that they could start an archaeological renovation while promoting it as a tourist attraction.
+From that moment on, the Cartoixa has welcomed over 20.000 tourists every year.

 Let’s make the future

-Scala Dei Cellars take a step forward with the renovation of its technical team and the introduction of important changes in the wine production.
-The wine is conceived from the vineyard, taking care of the viticulture at its best, endeavouring to achieve the maximum expression of each one of the terroirs.
+Cellers de Scala Dei take a step forward with the renovation of its technical team and the introduction of important changes in the wine-making process.
+The wine is conceived in the vineyard, we take care of the viticulture with utmost attention, endeavouring to achieve the maximum expression of each one of the terroirs.